South Adelaide Football Club

-The South Adelaide Football Club is an Australian rules football club that competes in the South Australian National Football League (SANFL).
-Known as the Panthers, their home ground is Flinders University Stadium (formerly Noarlunga Oval), located in Noarlunga Downs in the southern suburbs of Adelaide.
+The South Adelaide Football Club, nicknamed the Panthers, is an Australian rules football club based in the Adelaide suburb of Noarlunga Downs.
+The club competes in the South Australian National Football League (SANFL) with Magain Stadium as its home ground.

-The Panthers have won 11 SANFL premierships, their last being in 1964.
-Recently, South Adelaide won back-to-back SANFLW premierships in 2018 and 2019.
-The club also participated in the Leagues Championship Cup.
+The Panthers have won 11 senior men's premierships, their last being in 1964.
+The club is a dominant force in women's football, having won a record four women's league premierships, including back-to-back triumphs in 2018-2019 and 2024-2025.

 South Adelaide Football Club is the owner of South Adelaide Netball Club and South Adelaide Volleyball Club, with all three clubs now under the Panthers brand.
 The partnership between these clubs is seen as an initiative to establish South Adelaide as the sporting hub for the southern community.